Stockholm university

 Project description

-Moreover, the landscape-based nature of the project means that it will reveal the socio-ecological consequences of economic adaptation for upland pastoralists in the long run.
-We will present these findings at community events in Ireland and Sweden and discuss how historical lessons on grazing and social change can inform local land-use planning today.
+As an interdisciplinary project, it will be considering the socio-ecological consequences of economic adaptation for upland pastoralists in the long run.
+We will present these findings at community events in Ireland and Sweden and discuss how historical lessons on grazing and social change can inform local land-use planning in uplands today.

 The research project began in 2020 and will run until 2025.
 It is funded by a Humanities and Social Sciences Project Grant from the Swedish Research Council (Project number: 2020-01948.
 Amount: 4 360 000 kr).